 This is one of the most typical cakes eaten for breakfast in the Italian families, and I guess it’s not needed to say that it’s one of my favorites 🙂

-To do this cake is not too complicated, as usual the quality of the ingredients will make the difference, so a good flour will give a better taste than an average flour, a good butter will be better than a less good butter (and again, margarine is forbidden, there is also a technical reason why, we’ll see later), and also a not treated lemon is to prefer.
+To do this cake is not too complicated, as usual the quality of the ingredients will make the difference, so a good flour will give a better taste than an average flour, a good butter will be better than a less good butter.

 A good crostata must be friable/crumbly (and this perfect result can be reached only by using animal fat, so with margarine for example you will have a gummy/plastic texture, not really pleasant), then according to your taste you can have a more crunchy crostata if you increase the sugar and reduce the butter.
 Or if you want it more crumbly, use more butter than sugar.

-(And personally, in a good crostata I like to notice the butter taste in it!)
+(And personally, in a crostata I like to notice the butter flavor in it!)

-And good “pasta frolla” (the base) must be worked fast and not too much, and if it’s perfectly made it shouldn’t attach to your hands when it’s ready.
+Good “pasta frolla” (the base) must be worked fast and not too much.

 Let’s see the process now 🙂